GowthamGirithar/playground-84SPK00w/markdowns/welcome.md

 # Code Explanation

 In the above code, we have used both the Id3 and J48 algorithms.
-The J48 model is more accurate in the quality in the process, based in C4.5 is an extension of ID3 that accounts for unavailable values, continuous attribute value ranges, pruning of decision trees, rule derivation, and so on.
-The ID3 could be implemented when you need faster/simpler result without considering all those additional factors in the J48 consider.
+The ID3 could be implemented when we need faster/simpler result without considering all those additional factors in the J48 consider.
 J48 handles missing values, has more robust splitting and has routines for pruning the tree structure.
 In short it is an industrial strength decision tree learner.

 # Real Time applications using Decision Tree

+The few real time applications are,

 1. Great use in finance for option pricing
 2. Pattern recognition based on decision trees